 Most often, companies produce splendid content but fail to measure content performance.
 They aren’t able to tie their content to revenues that it can potentially generate.
 It results in the creation and optimization of more irrelevant content that lacks strategy and direction.

 Most content marketers dive into Google Analytics or vanity metrics on social media to check the real worth of their content.
 While these methodologies are must-haves for any company, specialist platforms such as Paperflite help in knowing the content engagement amongst the target audience.
 It helps you to know the number of views, downloads, time spent on each content piece.

 Such insights help field service produce and distribute contextual content that is approved and brand-compliant to their target audiences.

-What you still need to know about field service content marketing:
+What you still need to know about field service content management:

 Field service companies must create content that is natural and flows freely.
 It must be a part of their daily business to produce content that their users can engage and consume easily.
 It isn’t about building loads of content that is of no use to anybody; rather, it is about the quality of content that generates higher engagement.